felipedev404/FelipePlayFab/README.md

 ```

 # Getting a Player Account Age:
-To calculate the player's account age, you can call FelipePlayFab.AccountAge(callback).
+To get the player's account age, you can call FelipePlayFab.AccountAge(callback).
 For Example:
 ```
 FelipePlayFab.AccountAge(accountAge =>